Barbara Kruger: Art market

 Kruger's first dealer was Gagosian Gallery, with which she did two shows in Los Angeles in the early 1980s.
-In 1986, she was the first woman to join the prominent contemporary art gallery of Mary Boone and has had nine solo shows there.
+In 1988, she became the first woman to join the art gallery of Mary Boone; she has had nine solo shows there.
 Following's the gallery's closure, she moved to David Zwirner Gallery in 2019.
 Kruger is also represented by Rhona Hoffman Gallery, Chicago; and Sprüth Magers Berlin London (since 1985) and L&M Arts in Los Angeles.

 In late 2011, Kruger's 1985 photo of a ventriloquist's dummy, Untitled (When I Hear the Word Culture I Take Out My Checkbook), was sold at Christie's for a record $902,500.

 Supreme lawsuit

 Supreme, a skateboard and apparel brand established in 1994, have been accused of taking their logo—the white word "Supreme" on a red box—from Kruger's signature style.
 James Jebbia, founder of Supreme, has admitted that the logo was taken from Kruger's work.
-Kruger herself had not commented on this issue until a recent lawsuit between Supreme and Leah McSweeney, founder of Married to the Mob (MTTM), a women's street clothing brand.
+Kruger herself had not commented on this issue until a lawsuit between Supreme and Leah McSweeney, founder of Married to the Mob (MTTM), a women's street clothing brand.
 MTTM used the Supreme logo to make a "Supreme Bitch" logo that was printed on T-shirts and hats.
 In response, Kruger said, "What a ridiculous clusterfuck of totally uncool jokers.
 I make my work about this kind of sadly foolish farce.
 I'm waiting for all of them to sue me for copyright infringement."
 Eventually the lawsuits were dropped upon the parties reaching an agreement that McSweeney could continue to use the phrase "Supreme Bitch" as long as it was "not in the way Barbara Kruger does."